LumosLiang/-Learn-System-Design/Systeam Design notes.md

 - L4， L7 各自是什么
   - L4:
     - in the transport layer
-    - looking at the source, destination IP, ports in the header, but not conent
+    - looking at the source, destination IP, ports in the header, but not content
     - Do NAT
   - L7
     - in the application layer